PrairieLearn/PrairieLearn/docs/course.md

 The above configuration can result in the following view for students:

 ![Assessments grouped by module on the student assessments overview.](assessment-units.png)
-/// caption
-Assessments grouped by module on the student assessments overview.
-///

 Properties for assessmentModules are as follows.